wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.8.7 =
+* NEW: option field for TypeKit ID, sets up javascript for you

 = 1.8.6 =
 * Multi-Site support.
 Activation hook accomodates network-wide scenario.
 * fully private site option. forces login on front-end to view anything at all.